ianl-terawe/academy/datascience/cogserv/prelims.md

 Upon completion of this module, the student will know:

+- How computers learn to see - in other words, the essentials of computer vision (e.g., object detection and classification, segmenting objects) are covered
-- How to make use of a cloud-based desktop for data science
+- How to make use of pre-built AI services in a cloud-based setting - from their immediate value to limitations
-- That their favorite languages and frameworks can in the cloud the same way they are used on the ground

 ### Skills

 Upon completion of this module, the student will be able to:

-- Make use of a Linux-based desktop at the command line for data-science purposes
-- Make use of Jupyter Notebooks for programming and making use of frameworks for data-science purposes
+- Make use of pre-built 'cognitive services' on Azure for data-science purposes - from basic to customized use

 ### Experience